lupyuen/lupyuen.github.io/src/pr.md

 # Meditate

+__Breathe.
+Take a break.__

+We're about to make __NuttX History__...
+Our changes will be recorded for posterity!

+Take a long walk and ponder...

+-   __Who might benefit__ from our Pull Request

+-   How we might __best help them__

+(I walked 12 km for 3 hours while meditating on my Pull Request)

+If we get an inspiration or epiphany, touch up the Pull Request.

+(And resquash the commits)

+_What's your epiphany?_

 TODO

-- We're about to make NuttX History...
-- Our PR will be recorded for posterity!
-- Breathe.
-Take a long walk and ponder who might benefit from the PR, how we might help them
-- I walked 12 km (3 hours) while meditating on the PR
-- Submit the PR
-- (Touch up the PR and resquashif we get an epiphany during the long walk)

 # Submit the Pull Request

 TODO

+- Submit the PR
 - Grab a coffee and standby!
 - let the CI run and fix errors
 - wait for others to review and comment